Thunno/Thunno2/README.md

 © Rujul Nayak 2023

-The code in this repository is licences under the Creative Commons Zero v1.0 Universal License.
+The code in this repository is licenced under the Creative Commons Zero v1.0 Universal License.
 See [`LICENSE.txt`](https://github.com/Thunno/Thunno2/blob/main/LICENSE.txt) for the full license.